website hosting

 What on earth does website hosting even mean?
 You know (or you know now on reading this) you need it for your website, and it seems important…and it also seems like a whole hazy technology sector you’re not even sure you have the capacity or interest in understanding… and can someone please just tell you what to do?

-Even as a Client Marketing Manager within PF, I’ve been there.
+Even as a Head of Operations within PF, I’ve been there.
 Previously, I would simply ask our web team what to recommend in terms of website hosting, and that’s the answer I’d give our client.
 But, I wanted to understand hosting.
 ACTUALLY understand it.

 So, I talked to the head of our web development team.
-I told him I wanted to understand why we recommend the hosting we do to our clients and he obliged with an analogy that changed everything.
+I told them I wanted to understand why we recommend the hosting we do to our clients and they obliged with an analogy that changed everything.

 What is website hosting?